amesgen/hellsmack/README.md

  - No GUI
  - uNiX pHiLoSoPhY
+ - Does work offline if all necessary have been downloaded previously
  - Launch Minecraft
     - client and server
     - works at least for recent-ish versions (>= 1.7)
     - automatic Forge installation (in particular for > 1.12)
+    - automatic Fabric installation
  - Manage CurseForge mods
     - install
     - update